 A custodial sentence of 12 months or more but less than 4 years would take 15 years before an application for naturalisation can be expected to be successful.

-The guidance says that the application would normally be refused if the applicant had any criminal convictions punished with a custodial sentence of four years or more.
+The guidance says that the application would normally be refused if the applicant had any criminal convictions with a custodial sentence of four years or more.

 Overseas convictions are given the same weight as those imposed in the UK.
 However, offences which do not constitute criminal activity in the UK, such as choice of sexual identity, freedom of speech or membership of a trade union, should not lead to refusal of the application for British citizenship.